Novak Biddle Venture Partners

 Seed Round in 2008

 Starfish Retention Solutions, Inc. specializes in developing student success and advising solutions for higher education institutions globally.
-The company offers the Starfish Enterprise Success Platform, which assists institutions in scaling student support initiatives by identifying at-risk students in real-time and connecting them with essential services.
-Key components of this platform include Starfish EARLY ALERT, which provides early warnings and student tracking; Starfish CONNECT, which facilitates communication between students and their advisors, instructors, and tutors; and Starfish Degree Planner, which offers personalized academic planning to guide students toward graduation.
-Starfish serves a diverse clientele, including community colleges, public and private four-year institutions, and online programs.
-Founded in 2007 and headquartered in Arlington, Virginia, Starfish operates as a subsidiary of Hobsons Australia Pty Limited.
+The company's flagship product, the Starfish Enterprise Success Platform, is designed to enhance student support initiatives by identifying at-risk students in real-time and connecting them with essential services.
+Key components of this platform include Starfish EARLY ALERT, which tracks student progress and identifies concerns, Starfish CONNECT for online scheduling and communication between students and their advisors, and Starfish Degree Planner, which provides personalized academic roadmaps for students.
+Founded in 2007 and headquartered in Arlington, Virginia, Starfish serves a diverse clientele, including community colleges, four-year public and private institutions, and online programs.
+The company also offers implementation, training, community building, product support, and strategic services to its clients.

 Orchestro